Warnings for ice covers the region as Shropshire residents urged to take care following Storm Goretti snowfall

 Downing Street said support was being offered to homes left without power.

-Another concern comes as forecasters warned that the combination of melting snow and rain will increase the flood risk for some in the coming days.
+Meanwhile forecasters have warned that the combination of melting snow and rain will increase the flood risk for some in the coming days.

-Forecasters recorded 15cm of snow at Lake Vyrnwy in Powys and 7cm at Preston Montford in Shropshire and Nottingham.
+Forecasters recorded 15cm of snow at Lake Vyrnwy in Powys and 7cm at Preston Montford near Shrewsbury.

 In Scotland, there was 27cm at Altnaharra in Sutherland, 26cm at Loch Glascarnoch and 22cm at Durris in Kincardineshire.